Zoe Carpenter: Imprisonment and exit

 The culmination of the plot saw Lydia stab Zoe.
 The storyline was described as a "brutal attack" and at the time producers refused to reveal if Zoe would survive.
 Describing the terror Lydia causes for Zoe, a spokesperson for the serial stated: "Zoe can’t believe it when Lydia admits the parachute was meant for her.
 As soon as she realises Lydia wanted her dead she tries to run.
 That’s when Lydia pulls out a knife and stabs her."
 This led to a fight between Lydia and Charlotte who arrives with Dave Colburn (Elliot James Langridge).
 They both fight to grab the knife while an unconscious Zoe bleeds, ultimately leading to the arrest of Lydia when the police arrive.
 She is later charged with the murder of Sarah and the attempted murder of Zoe.
 Several weeks after the character was stabbed, she was seen feeling as if no one wanted to be in her company.
 After three of her longtime friends snubbed her ideas to make a fresh start elsewhere, ultimately she was she went travelling with her former boyfriend Mike Barnes (Tony Hirst) and Gilly Roach (Anthony Quinlan).

+Return

+On 10 September 2025, it was announced that Lister had reprised the role again and would appear on-screen again "soon".